Impact Training

 For some managers, the definition of “feedback” is relentless criticism and often with no indication as to how to improve the very things they are criticising.

-Being assertive requires you to also give specific and timely recognition for excellent work which are linked to outcomes, rather than generic praise.
+Be assertive and give specific and timely recognition for excellent work which are linked to outcomes, rather than generic praise.

 For example, instead of just saying “good job, Peter!”
 Try saying “good job on the way you handle the irate customer this morning, Peter!”
 Your intervention actually saved us $3,500!”